rubynl/rubynl.org/README.md

-# Stichting Ruby NL website
+# Ruby NL website

-The website of Stichting Ruby NL.
+The website of Ruby NL.
 It can be found at [rubynl.org](https://rubynl.org).

 ## Table of Contents